jupyter/docker-stacks/docs/using/running.md

 **Example 4:**

-If we use Podman instead of Docker in the situation given in _Example 2_, it would look like this:
+If we use Podman instead of Docker in the situation given in _Example 2_, it will look like this:

-The example makes use of rootless Podman, in other words, the Podman command is run from a regular user account.
+The example makes use of rootless Podman; in other words, the Podman command is run from a regular user account.
-In a Bash shell set the shell variables _uid_ and _gid_ to the UID and GID of the user _jovyan_ in the container.
+In a Bash shell, set the shell variables _uid_ and _gid_ to the UID and GID of the user _jovyan_ in the container.

 ```bash
 uid=1000
 gid=100
 ```

-Set the shell variables _subuidSize_ and _subgidSize_ to the number of subordinate UIDs and GIDs respectively.
+Set the shell variables _subuidSize_ and _subgidSize_ to the number of subordinate UIDs and GIDs, respectively.

 ```bash
 subuidSize=$(( $(podman info --format "{{ range .Host.IDMappings.UIDMap }}+{{.Size }}{{end }}" ) - 1 ))